giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 * The tutorial assumes knowledge of solidity development.
 * Follow [preparation](./preparation.md) to create a new `tutorial` folder.
 * Open your favorite solidity editor inside that folder.
 * It is assumed that the `ADMIN_ADDRESS` has enough native tokens to complete the steps.
+(If you're using the foundry setup in [Set Up Your Local Environment](./preparation.md) then the `ADMIN_ADDRESS` is set to one of the Foundry test addresses with some native tokens.)

 ## Simple maker contract (offer logic)

-We want to create a new contract `OfferMakerTutorial` to implement %%offer logic|offer-logic%% and utilize the `Direct` contract in our strat-library for this purpose. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../background/offer-maker/direct.md).
+We want to create a new contract `OfferMakerTutorial` to implement an %%offer logic|offer-logic%% and utilize the `Direct` contract in our strat-library for this purpose. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../background/offer-maker/direct.md).

 Start by creating a new `OfferMakerTutorial.sol` file in the `src` folder, and add the following pieces: